bobbyr13/airplane_seating_allocation/README.md

 Assumptions:
 -------------------------------------------------
-Sperated metric is how many times we split the group,
+Sperated metric (by default) is how many times we split the group, but can be alterted

-Aisles are irrelevant,
+Aisles are irrelevant

-Rectangular seating plan - will only be two variables (rows and seat plan),
+Rectangular seating plan - will only be two variables (rows and seat plan)

-Assign algorithm assumes that the existing seat bookings don't have spaces in between them in a given row.
+Assign algorithm assumes that the existing seat bookings don't have spaces in between them in a given row

-Database file seat letter are ordered alphabetically - seat row is not important.
+Database file seat letter are ordered alphabetically - seat row is not important

-Priority is given based on the order of bookings in CSV file, regardless of if this results in empty seats.
+Priority is given based on the order of bookings in CSV file, regardless of whether this results in empty seats

-Questions:
+Errors/Unforseen Outcomes:
 -------------------------------------------------

-Will there be names in the database before starting?

-Errors/Unforseen outcomes:

-Entering 9 as group size resulted in 3 rows of 4 for some reason
+Entering 9 as group size resulted in 3 rows of 4 for some reason  -  corrected

-Database kept locking
+Database kept locking  -  corrected

-Initial plan was to use array - might get to work with lists
+Initial plan was to use array - now modified to work with lists  -  corrected

-To Do
+To Do:
 -------------------------------------------------
-Create list based modification.
+Create list based modification  -  done

-Create a test list.
+Create a list of test cases

-Correct spacing assumption.
+Correct spacing assumption

-Create a list of optional additions/parameters.
+Create a list of optional additions/parameters  -  choice of metric interpretation added

-Annotate all functions that are not obvious.
+Annotate all functions that are not obvious